-Our provisional materiality is set based on a benchmark of gross revenue expenditure in 2017/18.
-We have calculated a headline figure for materiality but have also identified separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Audit and Accounts Committee.
+Our provisional materiality is set based on a benchmark of total gross expenditure.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Audit and Accounts Committee.

-We consider that gross expenditure remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.
+We consider that total gross expenditure remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.